tonynguyen1799/carpark/README.md

 This API is used to get nearest car parks which has available slots.

-The project is based on Spring Boot.
+The project is based on Java 11, Spring Boot 2.7.2 and MySQL 8.

 ### How to build